This post may contain affiliate links. Please read our disclosure policy.

 The result is a homemade, clean, smooth celery juice.
 It will go straight into your blood stream and give you an immediate boost of energy, hydration and nutrition.
 If I had more time to clean my juicer every day, I would definitely be making it regularly.
 But since it’s not always practical, I recommend making it once weekly to reap as much benefits as possible from the celery juice.

-Tips for making celery juice
+Tips for making this juice recipe

 - Use organic celery whenever possible.
 Celery is commonly on the dirty dozen list carrying more pesticides than most other fruits and vegetables.
 The cost of buying it organic is not much higher for celery specifically, so it’s worth if if possible.
 If you’re using conventional celery, make sure to scrub well before juicing.

 - Clean the celery well, even if it’s organic.
 The best way to clean celery is to rinse it with cold water while you rub your fingers along the surfaces of the stalk, both on the inside and the outside from top to bottom.
 The bottom of the stalk will especially be dirty since it’s the root of the vegetable.